Bon1138/wiki-brackets-shell/Building-brackets-shell.md

 Open a command prompt on the `brackets-shell` directory and run `scripts\\make_symlinks.bat`.
 This will create symbolic links to several folders in the `deps/cef` directory.

 Open appshell.sln in Visual Studio.
 NOTE: If you are using Visual Studio Express, you may get warnings that say some of the projects couldn't be loaded.
 These can be ignored.

+####Running
+When you launch Brackets, you will be prompted to select an `index.html` file.
+Navigate to your local copy of the brackets repo and select `src\index.html`.
+You will be prompted to select the `index.html` file every time you launch.

+You can also run the `tools\setup_for_hacking` script in the brackets repo to create a symlink build directory.
+Pass the full path to the directory of the app you are building.
+Debug builds are in the `Debug` directory, and Release builds are in the `Release` directory.

 ####Generating Projects
 This is only required if you are changing the project files. **NOTE:** Don't change the Visual Studio project files directly.
 Any changes should be done to the .gyp files, and new Visual Studio projects should be generated.